Sample Itinerary Hollywood Studios · 1 Day · Best for Ages 4+

 For younger kids (ages 4–7): Slinky Dog Dash and Mickey & Minnie’s Runaway Railway.
 For older kids (7+): Rise of the Resistance, which is one of the best theme park rides anywhere.
 Toy Story Mania is a crowd-pleaser for all ages and tends to be the one ride young kids want to repeat.

 More than at EPCOT, less than at Magic Kingdom during peak season.
-Rise of the Resistance is most efficiently handled with Individual Lightning Lane (purchased at 7am) unless you’re doing rope drop.
+Rise of the Resistance is most efficiently handled with Lightning Lane Single Pass unless you’re doing rope drop.
 Slinky Dog Dash benefits from Lightning Lane Multi Pass on busy days.
 During slow-crowd periods, rope drop plus smart morning sequencing often covers the headliners without paying for either.

 For families with very young kids, yes — half a day in Toy Story Land plus a show or two is a complete and satisfying visit.
 For older kids who want Rise of the Resistance, Galaxy’s Edge, and the major thrill rides, you need a full day.
 The park isn’t as content-rich as Magic Kingdom, but the experiences are longer and the waits are often longer too, which fills the day efficiently.